The Village Schoolmaster

-"The Village Schoolmaster", or "The Giant Mole" ("Der Dorfschullehrer" or "Der Riesenmaulwurf") is an unfinished short story by Franz Kafka.
+"The Village Schoolmaster" or "The Giant Mole" ("Der Dorfschullehrer" or "Der Riesenmaulwurf") is an unfinished short story by Franz Kafka.
 The story, written in December 1914 and the beginning of 1915, was not published in Kafka's lifetime.
 It first appeared in Beim Bau der Chinesischen Mauer (Berlin, 1931).
 The first English translation by Willa and Edwin Muir was published by Martin Secker in London in 1933.
 It appeared in The Great Wall of China.
 Stories and Reflections (New York: Schocken Books, 1946).
+"The Village Schoolmaster" was also translated by Malcolm Pasley and published by Martin Secker & Warburg in 1973 and by Penguin Books in 1991.

 Plot introduction

 The narrator discusses the phenomenon of a giant mole in a far village, and the attempt of the village schoolmaster to bring its existence to the public attention, only to become an object of derision to the scientific community.
 Without knowing the schoolmaster, the narrator tries to defend him and his honesty in a paper about the giant mole.
 The narrator's attempts to help, stretched out in an unspecified stretch of years, are even more unsuccessful, only inspiring the teacher's jealousy and bitterness.
 In an argument during Christmas he and the village schoolmaster reveal the wildly different outcomes they had been hoping for all along.
 Without being able to finish the conversation, they reach a stalemate and the story ends abruptly.